ConsumerDataStandardsAustralia/testdata-cli/README.md

 The options file drives the behaviour of the data generation.
 The process is configured via the existence (or absence) of OptionsFactory properties defined under the factories object. (see `options.ts`).
 This will determine the extend of data detail the `generate` command will create.

 An options file can utilise any number of factories.
-For instance, the `samples\options\simple-full.json` options file utilses a single factory (sse `factories\static-factories\simple-ull.ts`) to implement a complete data set.
+For instance, the `samples\options\.json` options file utilses a *single* factory (sse `factories\static-factories\simple-ull.ts`) to implement a complete data set.

-The options file `samples\options\create-combined.json` utilises a range of individual factories, each with specific configurations to cerate a complete data set.
+On the other habd, the options file `samples\options\create-combined.json` utilises a *range of individual factories*, each with specific configurations to create a complete data set.
+To create a comprehensive data set run `testdata generate <OPTIONS_FILE> <OUTPUT_FILE>`

+Eg, `testdata generate ./samples/options/create-combined.json ./samples/output/combined-data.json`

 ## Data Factoroies